menta78/bfm-sincem/tools/README.md

 Input files are the chlorophyll concentration (variable `Chla`) and the attenuation coefficient (variable `xEPS`), both with the same number of time stamps, and the mask file.
 It also allows to compute the attenuation coefficient using the BFM formula from Chl concentration, background attenuation and chl specific absorption but neglecting the contribution from inorganic suspended matter and detritus.
-Check the ORCA2 mask to see in the history how to generate the mask file from the `mesh_mask`.
-The standard `mesh_mask.nc` file can also be used directly.
-Check the namelist `chlsat.nml` for explanations of the input parameters

-This tool also computes the integrated primary production (gross and net) down to 1% and 0.1% light level by setting the flag `compute_intpp` and providing the paths to the files containing BFM diagnostics `ruPPYc` and `resPPYc`.
+This tool also derives the integrated (gross and net) primary production down to 1% and 0.1% light level by setting the flag `compute_intpp` within the input namelist and providing the path to the files containing BFM output fields `ruPPYc` and `resPPYc`.

+**Setup**

+Change the variable `COMPILER` in the `Makefile` with the name of the included compiler file from the Compilers directory.
+Run gmake.
+The tool requires NetCDF-4.3+ libraries.

+**Usage**
+Data processing is controlled using the namelist `chlsat.nml` (Check the example provided for explanations of the input parameters):

+`$>./chlsat.x -f chlsat.nml`

 ## standalone_diag
 Create plots of BFM output state variables and nutriets ratios for STANDALONE simualtions with HTML index file.

 **Setup**

 A working python environment for conda `bfm_standalone_diag` can be created using the provided `environment.yml` file with

 `$> conda env create -f environment.yml`

 **Usage**

 Processing is done by `standalone_diag.py` that requires BFM STANDALONE output file as input:

 `(bfm_standalone_diag)$> python standalone_diag.py <bfm_output.nc>`